 Nothing seems more picturesque than walking out of your house on a cool misty morning to feed your livestock and to be greeted by a few geese and ducks next to your very own little pond.

 Sadly however, most people's 'farm dreams' get shattered as soon as that sleek 'gaggle' of elegant geese greet their coffee-deprived owner with their signature boisterously-loud, and non-stop-ear drum-piercing-fine-tuned-choir--HONK!
 Which is soon followed by bullying and feather plucking the ducks.
 Then, as you tepidly enter the yard, along comes the dreaded- charging-hissing gander.
 Some where between the honking, hissing, and bullying we stop and ask ourselves "Why did we get geese?!", "Are ALL geese like this?"

 When we first moved out of the city to the more comfortable country life my husband and I were both more familiar with, we never had any intention of ever owning goats!
 So what happened???

-We are often asked this question, and to us the answer is black & white, but for you skeptics out there, we found this wonderful post that seems to answer this question with more 'details'....
+We are often asked this question, and to us the answer is black & white, but for you skeptics out there, we want to share our experience so far...

 Disease Management is quite possibly the biggest challenge anyone raising animals faces since it is the most crucial aspect of raising livestock.
 No two farms or homesteads will execute their disease management practices in the same way, but there are a few things that do need to be addressed with any livestock that you raise::